Frequent questions on cooperation with private third parties

 Why does Heidelberg University use a separate full-cost accounting method for contract research and what does that mean?

-Heidelberg University uses separate accounting for economic and non-economic activities to satisfy the competition rules of the European Union (EU) according to article 87 of the EC agreement and the Community Framework for State Aid for Research and Development and Innovation (the EU state aid framework, for short) dated 31 December 2006 (2006/C 323/01).
+Heidelberg University uses separate accounting for economic and non-economic activities to satisfy the competition rules of the European Union (EU) according to Article 107 TFEU and the Community Framework for State Aid for Research and Development and Innovation (the EU state aid framework, for short) dated 31 December 2006 (2006/C 323/01).
 All universities within the EU must provide evidence that the economic services they provide (e.g. contract research, commercial services/consulting activities, advanced and continuing education, leasing of infrastructure) are not subsidised.
 The EU Commission wants to keep state-financed institutions like universities from underbidding private suppliers of research services through cross-subsidising their offerings out of state budgets.
 The rules are also designed to prevent private firms from gaining an economic advantage over competing firms through “inexpensive research results” gained from contract research with universities.

 To comply with the EU state aid framework, Heidelberg University has been obligated to use a separate accounting method on a full-cost basis for contract research projects.
 Contract research projects must therefore be offered at a price that either corresponds to the market price or includes all costs (full costs) and a reasonable margin (minimum 5%).
 The market price is determined using fee regulations or competitive bids.
 The basic solution is the full-cost accounting method, since a market price can be determined only rarely.

 What are the research-related economic activities at Heidelberg University?